arunofhyd/OmniSearch/latest_native.md

-							set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to " " set engPieces to text items of chosenEng
-							-- Reconstruct name without the leading number and trailing icon set engName to items 2 thru -2 of engPieces as string set AppleScript's text item delimiters to oldDelims
+							set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to " " set engPieces to text items of chosenEng set engName to items 2 thru -2 of engPieces as string set AppleScript's text item delimiters to oldDelims

+							set filteredLocaleData to {}
+							repeat with locItem in localeData
+								if (engName contains "Apple") and (locItem contains "hi_IN") then -- Skip hi_IN for Apple services
+								else
+									set end of filteredLocaleData to locItem
+								end if
+							end repeat

-							-- Build locale options specifically for this engine set totalLocales to count of localeData
+							set totalLocales to count of filteredLocaleData
 							set locOptions to {"0.
 [ADD ALL REGIONS] 🌍"}
 							set optCounter to 1
-							repeat with locItem in localeData
+							repeat with locItem in filteredLocaleData
 								set oldDelims to AppleScript's text item delimiters set AppleScript's text item delimiters to "|" set locCode to text item 1 of locItem set locFlag to text item 2 of locItem set AppleScript's text item delimiters to oldDelims

-								-- Dynamic Logic: 01. if >9 items, else 1.
 								if optCounter is 1 and totalLocales > 9 then
 									set numPrefix to "01"
 								else